mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Kerning Missing in Masters:** Opens New Tabs for each master showing kerning missing in this master but present in other masters.
 * **New Tab with Large Kerning Pairs:** Lists all positive and negative kerning pairs beyond a given threshold. *Needs Vanilla.*
 * **New Tab with Overkerned Pairs:** Asks a threshold percentage, and opens a new tab with all negative kern pairs going beyond the width threshold.
 Example: With a threshold of 40%, and a comma with width 160, the script will report any negative kern pair with comma larger than 64 (=40% of 160).
 Assume that r-comma is kerned -60, and P-comma is kerned -70.
 In this case, it would report the latter, but not the former. *Needs Vanilla.*
 * **New Tab with Right Groups:** Creates a new tab with one glyph of each right group.
-Useful for checking the constency of right kerning groups.
+Useful for checking the consistency of right kerning groups.
 * **New Tab with all Selected Glyph Combinations:** Takes your selected glyphs and opens a new tab with all possible combinations of the letters.
 Also outputs a string for copying into the Macro window, in case the opening of the tab fails.
 * **New Tab with Uneven Symmetric Kernings:** Finds kern pairs for symmetric letters like ATA AVA TOT WIW etc. and sees if AT is the same as TA, etc.
 * **New Tabs with Punctuation Kern Strings:** Outputs several tabs with kern strings with punctuation.